lainio/err2/README.md

 #### Manual Stack Tracing

 err2 offers two error catchers for manual stack tracing: `CatchTrace` and `CatchAll`.
-The first one lets you to handle errors and it will print stack trace to `stderr` for panic and `runtime.Error`.
-The second is same but you have separated handler function for panic and `runtime.Error` so you can decide by yourself where to print them or what to do with them.
+The first one lets you handle errors and it will print the stack trace to `stderr` for panic and `runtime.Error`.
+The second is the same but you have a separate handler function for panic and `runtime.Error` so you can decide by yourself where to print them or what to do with them.

 #### Error Handler